Home Page of Travelogues

 View to Menton from Italy

 We are carrying a lot of camera equipment, so we made a video.
 "Escaliers" was our first walking home video.
-No there are five (if you include "Bridge" which is more just hanging out and waiting), all of which can be seen on Dawn's Website.
+Now there are five (if you include "Bridge" which is more just hanging out and waiting), all of which can be seen on Dawn's Website.

 Dawn Kramer.info/Recent Work (Look for Stairs and Walks.)
 The above photo shows a set of stairs that we shot at.
 The final video is in black and white because the color got messed up shooting in such a dark atmosphere.